abeyonalaja/waste-tracking-service/docs/storyboards.md

 # Storyboard - future waste movements (carriers and receivers)

-[View a visual image of the storyboard](../wt-storyboard-carriers-receiver.png) described on this page.
+[View a visual image of the storyboard (.png file)](../wt-storyboard-carriers-receiver.png) described on this page.
 ## Scenario
 The carrier uses their software to record waste movements, which automatically creates a Waste Tracking (WT) record and generates a unique WT ID.